Someone’s late for a meeting.

 I know a thing or two about messy desks.
 When I was a journalist, I stacked up old newspapers, printed pages and layout designs all over my fairly large desk and a conference table.
 This was ostensibly for us to read, proof and edit, which happened, but then the papers would stay around a lot longer after that.
 I’d like to think our mental state would have been better without all that paper clutter around.
 Anyway, don’t make the same mistake and carve out a few minutes to clean up.
 For more desk organization tips, check out this helpful article.

 At an old job, we had a kitchen with two refrigerators for about 60 people.
 But we all had the same morning routine.
 Stand around the coffeemaker and wait for coffee.
 It was a great time to chit chat, but then when 10:30 rolled around…the sink would be full of dirty coffee mugs.
 And we even had a dishwasher.
 Sort of like the point above, decluttering and cleaning up can help you focus, creates a positive team environment and not to mention looks good for any potential customers, clients or vendors who happen to be in the office that day.

 13. Think About Long-Term Strategy

 If you’re confined to always responding to the tyranny of the urgent then you may not have time or energy to tackle the big stuff.
-If you’ve got some downtime, now is your chance to embrace that strategic work that everyone says they want, but won’t give you any time to complete.
+If you have an opportunity, now is the perfect time to embrace that strategic work that everyone says they want, but won’t give you any time to complete.
 Even if you’re a lower-level member of the team, this could be your time to shine.
 Coming up with a few new ideas, even if they aren’t immediately put to use, shows initiative and a desire to contribute.
 That’s what work is supposed to be about anyway.